statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 ####Solid bulk cargo density declaration

 1. Prior to loading bulk cargo on bulk carriers of 150 m in lengthand upwards, the shipper shall declare the density of the cargo, in addition to providing the cargo information required by regulation VI/2.
-2. For bulk carriers to which regulation 6 applies, unless such bulk carriers comply with all relevant requirements of this chapter applicable to the carriage of solid bulk cargoes having a density of 1,780 kg/m<sup>3</sup> and above, any cargo declared to have a density within the range 1,250 kg/m<sup>3</sup> to 1,780 kg/m<sup>3</sup> shall have its density verified by an accredited testing organization.<sup> 6) In verifying the density of solid bulk cargoes, reference should be made to the Uniform method of measurement of the density of bulk cargoes (MSC/Circ.908). </sup>
+2. For bulk carriers to which regulation 6 applies, unless such bulk carriers comply with all relevant requirements of this chapter applicable to the carriage of solid bulk cargoes having a density of 1,780 kg/m<sup>3</sup> and above, any cargo declared to have a density within the range 1,250 kg/m<sup>3</sup> to 1,780 kg/m<sup>3</sup> shall have its density verified by an accredited testing organization.

 ### Regulation  11

 ####Loading instrument

 (Unless provided otherwise, this regulation applies to bulk carriers regardless of their date of construction)
-1. Bulk carriers of 150 m in length and upwards shall be fitted with a loading instrument capable of providing information on hull girder shear forces and bending moments, taking into account the recommendation adopted by the Organization.<sup> 7) Refer to the Recommendation on loading instruments, adopted by resolution 5 of the 1997 SOLAS Conference. </sup>
+1. Bulk carriers of 150 m in length and upwards shall be fitted with a loading instrument capable of providing information on hull girder shear forces and bending moments, taking into account the recommendation adopted by the Organization.
 2. Bulk carriers of 150 m in length and upwards constructed before 1 July 1999 shall comply with the requirements of paragraph 1 not later than the date of the first intermediate or periodical survey of the ship to be carried out after 1 July 1999.
 3. Bulk carriers of less than 150 m in length constructed on or after 1 July 2006 shall be fitted with a loading instrument capable of providing information on the ship’s stability in the intact condition.
-The computer software shall be approved for stability calculations by the Administration and shall be provided with standard conditions for testing purposes relating to the approved stability information.<sup> 8) Refer to the relevant parts of the appendix to the Guidelines for the on-board use and application of computers (MSC/Circ.891). </sup>
+The computer software shall be approved for stability calculations by the Administration and shall be provided with standard conditions for testing purposes relating to the approved stability information.

 ### Regulation  12